Axpz/xHub/README.md

 1. Go to the Stripe Dashboard and create a new webhook for your production environment.
 2. Set the endpoint URL to your production API route (e.g., `https://yourdomain.com/api/stripe/webhook`).
 3. Select the events you want to listen for (e.g., `checkout.session.completed`, `customer.subscription.updated`).

-### Deploy to Vercel

-1. Push your code to a GitHub repository.
-2. Connect your repository to [Vercel](https://vercel.com/) and deploy it.
-3. Follow the Vercel deployment process, which will guide you through setting up your project.

 ### Add environment variables